Ribose-phosphate diphosphokinase

 Ribose-phosphate diphosphokinase (or phosphoribosyl pyrophosphate synthetase or ribose-phosphate pyrophosphokinase) is an enzyme that converts ribose 5-phosphate into phosphoribosyl pyrophosphate (PRPP).
 It is classified under EC 2.7.6.1.

 The enzyme is involved in the synthesis of nucleotides (purines and pyrimidines), cofactors NAD and NADP, and amino acids histidine and tryptophan, linking these biosynthetic processes to the pentose phosphate pathway, from which the substrate ribose 5-phosphate is derived.
-Ribose 5-phosphate is produced by the HMP Shunt Pathway from Glucose-6-Phosphate.
+Ribose 5-phosphate is produced by the pentose phosphate pathway from Glucose-6-Phosphate.
 The product phosphoribosyl pyrophosphate acts as an essential component of the purine salvage pathway and the de novo synthesis of purines.
 Dysfunction of the enzyme would thereby undermine purine metabolism.
 Ribose-phosphate pyrophosphokinase exists in bacteria, plants, and animals, and there are three isoforms of human ribose-phosphate pyrophosphokinase.
 In humans, the genes encoding the enzyme are located on the X chromosome.

 Reaction mechanism

 Ribose-phosphate diphosphokinase transfers the diphosphoryl group from Mg-ATP (Mg2+ coordinated to ATP) to ribose 5-phosphate.
 The enzymatic reaction begins with the binding of ribose 5-phosphate, followed by binding of Mg-ATP to the enzyme.
 In the transition state upon binding of both substrates, the diphosphate is transferred.
 The enzyme first releases AMP before releasing the product phosphoribosyl pyrophosphate.

 Experiments using oxygen 18 labelled water demonstrate that the reaction mechanism proceeds with the nucleophilic attack of the anomeric hydroxyl group of ribose 5-phosphate on the beta-phosphorus of ATP in an SN2 reaction.